The Hugh Downs School undergraduate and graduate student organizations offer a fantastic way to...

 The Hugh Downs School of Human Communication focuses on teaching students how communication processes create, maintain and transform identities, relationships, workplaces and communities.

-Our program focuses on two central components: First, we offer students foundational knowledge of communication theories and research methods.
-These courses provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.
+We offer courses that provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.

 The school sponsors nationally recognized co-curricular activities including a competitive forensic team; a study abroad program every summer to London, Dublin, and Edinburg; a community-oriented interpreters theatre; and the study of culture through performance.
-A wide range of internships also is available to qualified students.
-These activities provide additional opportunities for increasing communication skills.
+A wide range of internships are available to qualified students.
+These activities provide opportunities for increasing communication skills.

 DARS (degree audit)